 - 2. Goods and Services Tax (GST) is a multi-stage tax on domestic consumption.
 GST is charged on all taxable supplies of goods and services in Malaysia except those specifically exempted.
 GST is also charged on importation of goods and services into Malaysia. - 3.
 Payment of tax is made in stages by the intermediaries in the production and distribution process.
 Although the tax would be paid throughout the production and distribution chain, only the value added at each stage is taxed thus avoiding double taxation. - 4.
-In Malaysia, a person who is registered under the Goods and Services Tax Act 20XX is known as a "registered person".
+In Malaysia, a person who is registered under the Goods and Services Tax Act 2014 is known as a "registered person".
 A registered person is required to charge GST (output tax) on his taxable supply of goods and services made to his customers.
 He is allowed to claim back any GST incurred on his purchases (input tax) which are inputs to his business.
 Therefore, the tax itself is not a cost to the intermediaries and does not appear as an expense item in their financial statements.

-GENERAL OPERATIONS OF PETROLEUM DOWNSTREAM
+GENERAL OPERATIONS OF DOWNSTREAM PETROLEUM INDUSTRY

-- 5. For the purpose of this guide, the petroleum downstream activities include the refining (including processing and liquefaction of gas), petro-chemical manufacturing, warehousing (purchasing, storage and distribution) and retailing (marketing). - 6.
-In the petroleum downstream industry, there are two most important primary feedstock or inputs; namely the crude oil (including the condensate) and raw gas.
+- 5. Downstream petroleum activities include refining (including processing and liquefaction of gas), petro-chemical manufacturing, warehousing (purchasing, storage and distribution) and retailing (marketing). - 6.
+There are two most important primary feedstock or inputs, namely the crude oil (including the condensate) and raw gas.
 The crude oil is obtained locally or imported from other countries.
 The crude oil is refined to produce various petroleum products to meet both domestic and overseas markets.
-Whereas for the raw feed gas, it is obtained from the local source or overseas and transported direct via pipeline connection into the local gas refineries.

-The raw feed gas is processed and liquefied to produce a clean processed gas for domestic households and industries and export market.
+Whereas for the raw feed gas, it is obtained from the local market or overseas and transported direct via pipeline connection into the local gas refineries.
+The raw feed gas is processed and liquefied to produce a clean processed gas for domestic household, industry and export market.

-7. The retail business particularly the dealers or operators of the service stations are the franchise or contract holders of the established oil & gas (O&G) petroleum companies while other outlets are small traders merely selling and dispensing of O&G products which complements their other trading businesses.
+7. The retail business particularly the dealers or operators of the petrol stations are the franchise or contract holders of the established oil & gas (O&G) petroleum companies while other outlets are small traders merely selling and dispensing of O&G products which complements their other trading businesses.

-GST TREATMENT FOR PETROLEUM DOWNSTREAM
+GST TREATMENT FOR DOWNSTREAM PETROLEUM INDUSTRY